Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Jim Bradley, one of Ontario’s longest-serving provincial politicians and the chair of Niagara Region, has passed away.
+Jim Bradley, one of Ontario’s longest-serving members of provincial parliament and chair of Niagara Region, has passed away.

-A statement from the region confirmed that Bradley died at age 80 on Friday after a short illness.
+A statement from the region confirms that Bradley died at age 80 on Friday after a short illness.

-He was a member of Queen’s Park from 1977 until 2018, when he shifted back to local politics.
+He represented Queen’s Park from 1977 until 2018, when he went back to local politics.

-In a statement, the Ontario Liberal Party mentioned that his influence will resonate for generations.
+The Ontario Liberal Party mentioned in a statement that his influence will be felt for generations.

 “He left a lasting mark on the province, shaping policy with thoughtfulness and wisdom,” the statement read.

-Bradley first entered St. Catharines city council in 1970 at just 25 years old and was re-elected to represent that city in Niagara Regional Council 48 years later.
+Bradley was first elected to St. Catharines city council in 1970 at just 25 years old and returned to represent that city in Niagara Regional Council 48 years later.

-Soon after that, council chose him as regional chair, and the provincial government reappointed him to this role in 2022.
+Soon after, he was elected as regional chair by the council, and the provincial government reappointed him to that role in 2022.

 “Bradley’s remarkable 55-year career in elected office helped shape the city, region, and province he loved,” said the region in its statement.

-During his tenure as a provincial legislator, he held various senior cabinet positions, including multiple terms as environment minister – first from 1985 to 1990 and most recently from 2011 to 2014.
+Throughout his time as a provincial legislator, he held many senior cabinet positions, including several terms as environment minister – first from 1985 to 1990 and most recently from 2011 to 2014.

 Jim Bradley held numerous government positions in Ontario and served as an MPP for 41 years.
 (Newshour/CBC Archives)

-MP Yasir Naqvi, who also served as an MPP in Ontario for over ten years, referred to Bradley as “a legend in Ontario politics” in a post on X.
+MP Yasir Naqvi, who also served as an MPP in Ontario for over a decade, referred to Bradley as “a legend in Ontario politics” in a post on X.

 “He was kind, funny and devoted to serving the public.
 He always stood up for Ontario.
 I will forever miss my former seat-mate.”